 Spring Grass Care Tip #7: Applying Postemergent Herbicides -- Or Pulling Weeds

 Although it’s often possible to get by without one, it is recommended that you have a mower tuneup each year.
 Don't put it off till summer or pay someone else to do it.
-Learn how to tune one up, yourself using the following resource and have your machine ready to go for summer:
+Learn how to tune one up yourself.

-Or perhaps you're fed up with your old lawn mower?
+Or perhaps you're fed up with your old lawnmower?
 Is it time for a change?
-This Q&A resource for consumers will help you decide on which type is best suited to your own unique landscaping needs:
+Research and decide on which type is best suited to your own unique landscaping needs.

 "What's there to know about lawn mowing?" perhaps you ask.
 "You just push the lawn mower and it cuts the grass, right?"
 At the most basic level, Yes.
 And if lawn mowing is merely a mindless chore that you perform to satisfy other people (and you really don't care much about the health of your grass), then you needn't know any more about it.